onfido/onfido-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/onfido.svg)](http://badge.fury.io/rb/onfido)
 [![Build Status](https://travis-ci.org/onfido/onfido-ruby.svg?branch=master)](https://travis-ci.org/onfido/onfido-ruby)

 This gem supports only `v3` of Onfido's API from version `1.0.0` ownards.
+The latest version that supports `v2` of Onfido's API is `0.15.0`. `v1` of Onfido's API is deprecated.

-The latest version that supports `v2` of Onfido's API is `0.15.0`. `v1` of Onfido's API is deprecated Refer to Onfido's [API documentation](https://documentation.onfido.com) for details of the expected requests and responses.
+Refer to Onfido's [API documentation](https://documentation.onfido.com) for details of the expected requests and responses.